S0urceror/MSX-USB/README.md

 Standardisation offers a big advantage because everything that adheres to the standard can connect to it.

 ## USB
-USB was designed in the 90's to something similar.
+USB was designed in the 90's to do something similar.
 To standardize the connection of peripherals to personal computers, both to communicate with and to supply electric power.
 It has now largely replaced interfaces such as serial ports and parallel ports, and has become commonplace on a wide range of devices.
 Like USB flash drives, keyboards, mice, wifi, serial, camera's, etc.

 What if the MSX would have an USB connection?
 And if the BIOS/MSX DOS would automatically recognize devices connected to it?

 ## Meet MSX-USB
-Inspired by the work of Xavirompe and his RookieDrive I set out to do exactly this.
+Inspired by the work of Xavirompe and his [RookieDrive](http://rookiedrive.com/en/) I set out to do exactly this.
 And since I'm a big believer of open standards and open source I'm opening up my work to everyone.

 On this GitHub page you can find:
 * Schematics (KiCAD), that interfaces a cheap USB CH376s board to the MSX cartridge port.